The 8 best mattress toppers - tested for comfier, more supportive sleep

 Reasons to avoid

-It's highly likely that you've already come across the name Simba.
-It sits in amongst Emma and Nectar as one of the new, disruptive sleep brands that have emerged over the last ten years.
-Of all these newbies, Simba makes some of the best mattresses and pillows, so I expected their topper to be cut from the same cloth.
+It’s highly likely you’ve already come across Simba, one of the disruptive sleep brands that emerged alongside Emma and Nectar Sleep over the past decade.
+Given the brand’s reputation for some of the best mattresses and pillows in the category, I expected its topper to follow suit.

 You can find out more in Louise's full Simba Hybrid Mattress Topper review.